FreeRADIUS/freeradius-server/src/lib/bio/README.md

   state of the bio.

 * eventing and timers.
-The bios can allow an underlying file descriptor to be used, but the bio layer itself runs nothing more than state-specific callbacks, defined on a per-bio basis.
+The bios can allow an underlying file descriptor to be used, but the bio layers usually run nothing more than state-specific callbacks, defined on a per-bio basis.

 * decoding / encoding packet contents.
 This is handled by dbuffs,